prsuhaas/MaRS-/MaRS/TASK #1/Mini Project/Password Interface/readme.md.txt

 6. Challenges Faced and Solutions

-  1. “Variable Not Declared” Error
+  1. 'Variable Not Declared' Error

      Issue: Compilation error for input variable
      Cause: Variable declared inside a block but used outside